prestino210/Raycaster-Engine/README.md

 * Uses method 'getline' (*POSIX specific!*)

 * You can edit *map.txt*; **1** is a wall, **0** is none for the raycaster

+* Keep in mind: since I didn't write a method to get the executable path, it searches for the map file in the *cwd*.
+You can change the macro for the path, or just run it differently to avoid a segfault.